boddenberg-it/ascent/README.md

 ### What's next?

-The further development of ascent will probably be limited to bug fixes and handy interactive helpers, because using adb to intent a call, sms and there like can be quite flaky in fact of running as an UI Thread.
+The further development of ascent will probably be limited to bug fixes and handy interactive helpers, because using adb to intent a call or sms can be quite flaky in fact of running as an UI Thread.
 That's why I rather consider spending time on an native Android application, which will do above stated in the background (thus independent from current UI Thread) than on improving ascent.
 Especially since an native Android application seems to allow test verification on devices itself e.g. SMS status report as pendingIntent, quering network_connection_type, signal strength,...

 ### Hey, I've found a bug!